 Invest in Modernization: Invest in keeping their architecture modern and minimizing technical debt, especially for applications that are expected to continue changing frequently

 Automate: Heavily utilize automation to minimize manual steps and increase the overall throughput of the process (e.g., unit, integration and UI/UAT testing, code quality management to identify duplication, test coverage, environment provisioning and configuration management, Continuous Integration & Deployments, Performance testing, etc.)

 Talent: There is no substitute for this.
-Have an extremely talented team across all of the important disciplines (e.g., product, dev, UX, etc.).
+Have an extremely talented team across all of the important disciplines (e.g., product, dev, XD, etc.).
 Talented, motivated teams are hard to beat and will work their way through almost any process issues to still be effective.